hoodiehq-archive/documentation/worker.md

 ## What is a Hoodie Worker?

-A hoodie Worker is a server-side module that implemets a feature that client-side code can’t implement.
+A hoodie Worker is a server-side module that implements a feature that client-side code can’t implement.
 A good example is an email-delivery worker.
 To deliver an email, one needs to send data over SMTP, which is a TCP connection.
 Client side code doesn’t (usually) have the facilities to do so.

-To keep things simple, we’ll create a *Logger* worker.
+To keep things simple, we’ll create a *Logger* **worker**.
 It reads log messages from objects and writes them into a file.

 A worker communicates with the frontend over [*state machine documents*](TODO LINK).

 See the [Hoodie Architecture](TODO LINK) for more details.

 ## Getting Started